mnot/I-D/safe-hint/draft.md

 --- abstract

-This specification defines a "safe" preference for HTTP requests, expressing a desire to avoid "objectionable" content, according to the definition of that term by the origin server.
+This specification defines a "safe" preference for HTTP requests that expresses a desire to avoid "objectionable" content, according to the definition of that term by the origin server.